By Don Lajoie,

 (Editing by Mark Trevelyan) © Thomson Reuters 2009.

-imposed by the federal judge overseeing the Chapter 11 bankruptcy of the Oregon
+by the federal judge overseeing the Chapter 11 bankruptcy of the Oregon

 Province of the Society of Jesus.
-That organization includes
+That organization includes Jesuits in Oregon,

 The Jesuits already have settled 200 additional sex-abuse claims.

-the treasury of the province.
-In bankruptcy documents the Jesuits claim
+treasury of the province.
+In bankruptcy documents the Jesuits claim to have

-Court assert the province remains a wealthy organization that misstated its financial
+assert the province remains a wealthy organization that misstated its financial

 Much like the parish ownership dispute that played out in the now-closed